Does it seem that just when you have gotten the hang of breast or bottle feeding baby, it’s time to start thinking about solid food?

 - Understand different approaches and create happy mealtimes

-Individual workshop registration is $20 for one parent/baby pair.
-Contact us about bringing additional family members.
+Individual workshop registration is $25 for one parent/baby pair.
+Additional family members $15.
+Prenatal families also welcome.

 See all workshop registration policies